 Education.
 Public education is one of the most valuable conservation measures in a land manager's toolbox.
 Public outreach materials reach a wide audience, both within the DWMA and in the surrounding community.
-A successful CMS depends on public support, which in turn, requires that the public understand why conservation is important and the regulations designed to improve protection for wildlife in the DWMA.
+A successful CMS depends on public support, which in turn, requires that the public understand the importance of conservation and the regulations designed to improve protection for wildlife in the DWMA.
 If the public is well-informed, they may be more inclined to participate in protecting their natural resource.

-Outreach methods include public service announcements, educational signs, and kiosks in the DWMA, informational brochures targeting specific user groups, wildlife awareness training for NDOT and other workers in the DWMA, and educational programs in school.
+Outreach methods include public service announcements, educational signs and kiosks in the DWMA, informational brochures targeting specific user groups, wildlife awareness training for NDOT and other workers in the DWMA, and educational programs in schools.
 Clark County currently has a successful public outreach infrastructure in the Mojave Max program.
-We recommend that this program be continued and improved upon to reach a range of groups, from students and their parents to recreational users.
+We recommend that this program be continued and improved upon to reach a range of groups, from students and their parents, to recreational users.
+Suggestions also include posting information at post offices and DMVs, as well as providing information to instructors at driving and traffic schools, all-terrain vehicle safety classes, OHV dealerships, and inclusion with community service bills such as Republic Services.